learn more

 Output: QZ 2015/06

-Flexible zoom optics – image processing sensor for every application
+Flexible zoom optics – Image processing sensor for every application

 <p>An image processing sensor with zoom optics enables different magnifications and thus expands the application possibilities of the coordinate measuring machine.
-However, changing the magnification also affects the other parameters of the zoom lens.
+However, a change in magnification also affects the other parameters of the zoom lens.
 This must be taken into account when using such a lens.</p>

 File size: 2.13 MB